Megha931/Portfolio_Website/README.md

 Components and Key Features

-Basic React Project Setup
+Basic React Project Setup:
 Initial setup and configuration of the React project.

-Navbar
+Navbar:
 Responsive navigation bar to navigate through different sections of the website.

-Header Section
+Header Section:
 Short information and introduction about myself.

-About Section
+About Section:
 Detailed information about my personal background and professional skills.

-Techstack Section
+Techstack Section:
 Display of my skills.

-Projects Section
+Projects Section:
 Detailed information about the projects I have completed with their github links.

-Contact Form
+Contact Form:
 Fully functional contact form integrated with EmailJs to send inquiries directly to my email.